If a child is at risk of immediate harm, please call the police on 999 immediately.

 If you believe that a child or young person is at risk from harm, please contact the police on 999.

-If you have concerns about the welfare of a child or young person and feel that they could be in need of safeguarding or protection, you should contact the Worcester County Council Family Front Door on 07905 822666 from Monday to Thursday, 9:00am. to 5:00pm., or Friday, 9:00am. to 4:30pm.
+If you have concerns about the welfare of a child or young person and feel that they could be in need of safeguarding or protection, you should contact the Worcester County Council Family Front Door on 01905 822666.
+Monday to Thursday from 9.00am to 5.00pm and Fridays from 9.00am to 4.30pm.
+In an emergency or out of these hours you can contact them on 01905 768020.

 Should you have concerns about the welfare of a pupil from our community of schools, please contact one of our Designated Safeguarding Leads: